MIT offers a variety of resources to enhance diversity, equity, and inclusion (DEI) across the Institute.

 - Tip sheets: These tip sheets provide an explanation of concepts and suggestions for effective engagement for both managers and individuals: Privilege | Stereotype Threat | Affirmative Action

 Our community partners

-- Institute Community Equity Office: ICEO runs a comprehensive diversity resource for the MIT community.
-Their mission is to advance a respectful and caring community that embraces diversity and empowers everyone to learn and do their best at MIT.
+- Institute Community and Equity Office: The ICEO advances a respectful and caring community that embraces diversity and empowers everyone to learn and do their best at MIT.

 - Working Group for Support Staff: This group brings together support and administrative staff throughout the Institute to address issues of concern to the more than 1,500 support staff employees at MIT.

 The mission of the LBGTQ Employee Resource Group is to promote an inclusive community for lesbian, bisexual, gay, transgender and queer employees.
 The LBGTQ ERG supports MIT’s efforts to diversify staff and faculty and works to recruit and retain LBGTQ-identified employees.
 The LBGTQ ERG serves as a visible, accessible resource for LBGTQ-identified employees and their allies and provides LBGTQ-focused networking, educational and social opportunities for the MIT community.
 The LBGTQ ERG is open to all MIT faculty and staff, regardless of identity.

 MIT's employee assistance program, MyLife Services, has comprehensive educational and support resources for LGBTQIA+ community members, including materials both for individuals who are transitioning and for their managers and colleagues.